 What is tempered glass?

-Bulletproof, or ballistic glass, is separated into eight separate levels of protection.
-Level one is the lightest, and is only made to be able to stand up to small handguns.
-This is the most common type used, as it’s the most affordable and many robberies only are attempted with small arms.
-Levels two and three are more serious, and able to stand up to large handgun fire.
+Ballistic (or bulletproof or bullet-resistant) glass is separated into eight ascending levels of protection.
+Level 1 has been tested to withstand several rounds of bullets from smaller handguns (9mm and smaller).
+This is the most common type of gun used to commit crimes such as armed robbery because it’s the most affordable weapon criminals can get their hands on.
+Levels 2 and 3 are more serious, and able to stand up to larger handgun fire (.357 magnum protection with Level 2 and .44 magnum protection with Level 3 glass).
 These are used in more secure areas like banks or police stations.
-Levels 4-8 are designed to handle rifle fire and beyond, and these are usually reserved for government or military purposed.
+Levels 4-8 are designed to handle rifle fire from higher-caliber weapons and are usually reserved for a variety of government and military applications.

 The world of protective glass and security is as fascinating as it is useful with the many different types of modified glass whether tempered or ballistic, and each has very practical value in a wide variety of settings.
 At Creative Industries we have been making both standard and custom bullet-resistant glass and related products since the 1970s.
 We know this industry inside and out and can guide you to the products best suited to meeting the safety and security needs of your business, government building, school, entertainment venue, or sports arena.
 We invite you to get in touch with us through the contact page of our website or by calling us directly at 800-776-2068 to start the conversation.
 We’re here to help!